Drunk Driver Accident Lawsuit Loans

 24 Hours Icon

-A person may be driving while having alcohol in their system.
+A person may be driving with alcohol in their system.
 This does not, however, mean they are automatically at fault for any accidents that occur.

-In order to be found at fault and therefore liable for the other parties damages, individuals in personal injury cases must prove 4 things:
+In order for a driver to be found at fault and therefore liable for the other party’s damages, the injured individual in a personal injury case must prove four things:

-3. Causation – the injured person must show that the other driver’s failure to uphold their duty result in the accident
+3. Causation – The injured person must show that the other driver’s failure to uphold their duty resulted in the accident.

-Therefore just because an individual is driving while they have alcohol in their system doesn’t mean they caused the crash.
+Therefore, just because an individual is driving with alcohol in their system doesn’t mean they caused the crash.

-For instance, if the driver who has had a drink is stopped at a traffic light, and another driver crashes into them, the driver who had been drinking will not be held at fault.
+For instance, if a driver who has had a drink is stopped at a traffic light and another driver crashes into them, the driver who had been drinking will not be held at fault.

 Dram Shop lawsuits